NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --intrinsics-to-float <arg>
     If solving for intrinsics and desired to float only a few of them, specify here, in quotes, one or more of: focal_length, optical_center, other_intrinsics.
+Not specifying anything, will
+    float all of them, if ``--solve-intrinsics`` is specified.

 --intrinsics-to-share <arg>
     If solving for intrinsics and desired to share only a few of them, specify here, in quotes, one or more of: focal_length, optical_center, other_intrinsics.
-By default all of the intrinsics are shared so to not share any of them pass in a blank string.
+By default all of the intrinsics are shared, so to not share any of them pass in a blank string.

 --intrinsics-limits <arg>
     Set a string in quotes that contains min max ratio pairs for